 Play

-1: I’ll keep refering only to OneDrive, as it’s baked in to Windows 10, but most of these concepts apply to DropBox as well.
+1: I’ll keep referring only to OneDrive as it’s baked into Windows, but most of these concepts apply to DropBox as well.
 Other services may also include similar features, so if you choose to use something other than DropBox or OneDrive, I encourage you to research the options available.
 The amount of free storage you get is not necessarily the most important factor in deciding which to use.

 2: Within 30 days, that is.
 I’d strongly recommend doing it as soon as you possibly can, just for added safety and reassurance.